saxenaprerit/Sentiment_Analysis/README.md

 # Sentiment_Analysis
-Sentiment Analysis on Demonetization tweets
+Sentiment Analysis on Demonetization tweets using NLP libraries in R